spack/spack/lib/spack/docs/packaging_guide.rst

 Notice that we didn't use ``@:3``.
 Version ranges are *inclusive*, so ``@:3`` means "up to and including any 3.x version".

-If we require Python 3 exactly, we can simply write:
+If we require Python 3 exclusively, we can simply write:

 .. code-block:: python